pyos/dg/README.md

-# woof
+# dg

-dg to CPython byte-compiler.
+A language that compiles to CPython bytecode.

 ## Fatal Flaws

 1. `with`, `for/else`, `break`, `continue`, and the `else` clause of `while` are missing.
+2. No support for dg modules yet.
-2. Syntax can be awful sometimes.
+3. Syntax can be awful sometimes.

-## Documentation

-Oh, and there's no documentation since the syntax is not very stable yet.